 These Funds may from time to time invest in derivatives, cash, money market instruments, asset-backed securities and commercial paper, and other similar instruments where ESG integration may not be applicable due to the nature of such instruments.
+There may be other limitations on an investment team's ability to integrate ESG factors, such as incomplete, inaccurate or unavailable research information and data.
+See ESG integration risk on page 49.

 We believe that the proper disclosure and consideration of material ESG risks and opportunities by the issuers in which the applicable Funds are invested may enhance the risk-adjusted long-term performance of those investments.
-For more information, please see Our Approach to Responsible Investment, available on the RBC GAM website at www.rbcgam.com/ri, which sets out RBC GAM's overall approach to responsible investment, including how RBC GAM integrates material ESG factors throughout its investment process across asset classes and how RBC GAM works as an active and engaged investor.
+For more information, please see Our Approach to Responsible Investment, available on the RBC GAM website at www.rbcgam.com/ri, which sets out RBC GAM's overall approach to responsible investment, including how RBC GAM integrates material ESG factors throughout its investment process across asset classes and how RBC GAM works as an active and engaged investor, for applicable types of investments.